VGamezz19/beezy-books/README.md

 Clone gitHub repo in your local machine.

-open you terminal and insert these commands
+open you terminal and insert these  ⬇️

 ```sh
 git clone https://github.com/VGamezz19/beezy-books.git